lizmat/articles/resolutions-2.md

 ## [`Seq` vs. `List` - `Iterable`, instead?](https://github.com/Raku/problem-solving/issues/499)

 This had a lot of discussion.
-It became clear that both has documentation, as well as spec testing (roast) fallout.
+It became clear that this both has documentation, as well as spec testing (roast) fallout.
 Since changes to roast indicate language changes, it will probably require a language level bump for the new return types to be actually more leniently tested.

-For example, code in the ecosystem might depend on e.g. an `Array` being returned by a core method: changing it to a more lenient `Iterable` return type would allow the implementation to return a more memory efficient `List` instead.
-By putting this change in a language level, would allow the code in the ecosystem to opt out of this by requiring the language level where that method was guaranteed to return an `Array`.
+For example, code in the ecosystem might depend on e.g. a mutable `Array` being returned by a core method: changing it to a more lenient `Iterable` return type would allow the implementation to return a more memory efficient immutable `List` instead.
+By putting this change in a language level would allow the code in the  ecosystem to opt out of this, by requiring the language level (where that method was) guaranteed to return an `Array`.

 So it was decided that the documentation would start using `Iterable`, but the actual changes in the spec tests (roast) would need to be guarded by a language level bump.
 And so it was [noted](https://github.com/Raku/problem-solving/issues/499#issuecomment-3764294232).